Quantum fields in boson star spacetime: Pauli-Villars regularization conditions

 Because the Pauli-Villars mass should be sent to infinity, the remaining terms still diverge.
 Following the spirit of adiabatic subtraction \cite{Parker:1974qw}, if divergences appear at a given adiabatic order, the whole order should be subtracted.
 Accordingly, we define

 where the divergent terms are given by

 They are identified as counterterms and absorbed into the bare cosmological constant and the bare Planck mass respectively during renormalization.

 These results \eref{eq:PVregConditions_copy} and \eref{eq:counterterm_copy} are universal and can be applied directly to other spacetimes.
 If higher adiabatic orders are included, additional coupling constants associated with squared curvature terms are required to absorb the corresponding divergences.
-Because such contributions are only logarithmic and therefore subleading compared to those in $\di\Li,\di\mbar^2$, they are not considered further here.
+Since the renormalization scale is chosen where such contributions are vanishing and their scale dependence is only logarithmic and therefore subleading compared to those in $\di\Li,\di\mbar^2$, they are not considered further here \cite{Tranberg:2008ae}.

 Lastly, we consider the case of Minkowski spacetime.
 The above calculation can be repeated straightforwardly by fixing $a(t)=1$.
 Any terms containing $\dot{a}$ then vanish, and one can not obtain the expression for $\di\mbar^2$.
 This indicates that in Minkowski spacetime, only the leading order subtraction is required, which corresponds to a renormalization of cosmological constant.